Edward Willis (British Army officer): Background

 Willis was the second son of Henry Scott Willis, a wool merchant of Northfield, Trowbridge, Wiltshire.
 His elder brother took over the family wool business, having served as a supernumerary captain (honorary major) with The Duke of Edinburgh's Regiment, and his younger brother was a provincial commissioner in Northern Rhodesia.

 Military career

 Willis was commissioned into the Royal Field Artillery (RFA) as a second-lieutenant on 14 February 1890, promoted to lieutenant on 14 February 1893, and to captain on 19 January 1900.
 He was attached to the 60th battery RFA which was stationed in British India until November 1902, when he was in command as they returned home.
 They were subsequently stationed at Ballinrobe, County Mayo.

-After serving in World War I, he was appointed major general, Royal Artillery in 1921 and Director of the Royal Artillery in 1927.
+After serving in World War I, during which he was promoted to temporary brigadier general in January 1916, he was appointed major general, Royal Artillery in 1921 and Director of the Royal Artillery in 1927.
 He became Lieutenant Governor of Jersey in 1929 and retired in 1934.